leofabri/hassio_appliance-status-monitor/How to use the State Machine on the UI.md

 There are at least two ways of doing that

 ## 1. First way: Create a sensor
-You could create a sensor inside of <your_appliance_name>.yaml file inside of packages:
+You could create a sensor inside <your_appliance_name>.yaml file inside of packages:

 - **Advantages**:
          - The configuration of your automation is all in one place (in you .yaml file), it's super portable and organized